EmbeddedEnterprises/service/README.md

 ### Simple example

-First you have to start a crossbar broker in the background.
+First you have to start a WAMP router in the background (i.e. crossbar.io or nexus):

 ```sh
 $ docker run -p 127.0.0.1:8080:8080 --name crossbar --rm crossbario/crossbar:latest